The Paleo Diet for Beginners

 After the first month, many experts recommend the 85/15 approach, meaning 85 percent of the time you're strictly paleo, leaving 15 percent for non-paleo stuff, whether that's a granola bar (you can opt for this paleo granola recipe), a hamburger (bun and all) at a cookout, or cocktails with the girls.
 Pay attention to how you feel after reintroducing things into your diet, Sanfilippo says.
 For example, if you have a scoop of ice cream and wake up bloated the next day, you may decide that future discomfort isn't worth it.
 (Related: Why the 80/20 Rule Is the Gold Standard of Dietary Balance)

-Because paleo is based on whole, fresh foods, it's easier to whip up meals at home rather than eat in a restaurant where it's harder to control what ingredients are used.
+Because the diet is based on whole, fresh foods, it's easier to whip up paleo recipes at home rather than eat in a restaurant where it's harder to control what ingredients are used.
 Take this opportunity to experiment with new foods-maybe even challenge yourself to buy the weirdest-looking vegetable at the farmer's market and ask the seller for advice on how best to prepare it.
-You can also search online or invest in some paleo diet cookbooks for inspiration so your meals stay flavorful and aren't just plain seared chicken breast with plain kale and carrots.
+You can also search online or invest in some paleo diet cookbooks for recipe inspiration so your meals stay flavorful and aren't just plain seared chicken breast with plain kale and carrots.
 (One fun paleo recipe idea?
 This loaded paleo buddha bowl.)

 Expect a setback (or two).